-- Locate the Ground Clamp with Cable and connect the plug on the cable end to the ( ) Negative Connection [f] at the Front Lower Panel of the Welder.
+- Locate the Ground Clamp with Cable and connect the plug on the cable end to the Negative Connector [f] with the ( - ) symbol at the Front Lower Panel of the Welder.
 To connect the plug, line up the key on the plug with the keyway on the socket of the Welder, insert the plug and twist clockwise until it is tight (FIG MIG). - The Welder must also be set to MIG mode by pressing the MODE SELECTION BUTTON [6] and configured for solid wire welding.
 This is detailed further in MIG MODE USER INTERFACE OPERATION.